-Our Hominid Predecessors
+How Humans Evolved from Our Hominid Predecessors

 The hominid history is constantly revised as new skeletal remains are found, but the evidence paleontologists have to work with remains sparse, consisting of few fossil bone fragments.
-Nevertheless, looking back as far as we can with the evidence currently available, we can better understand our evolution and our place in the world, where we differ from our hominid ancestors, and when and how these differences came about.
+Nevertheless, looking back as far as we can with the evidence currently available, we can better understand human evolution and our place in the world, where we differ from our hominid ancestors, and when and how these differences came about.

 Chris Stringer, author of Lone Survivors: How We Came to Be the Only Humans on Earth, points out that there was no sudden evolutionary leap to fully-human beings but instead a gradual evolution of human abilities.
 He says “There is growing evidence that elements of modern behavior were there a hundred thousand years ago, and I think the gap or mismatch between the emergence of modern anatomy and modern behavior may well be much less significant than currently believed.”
 As he points out, brain organization and certain physiological features unrelated to size are more closely related to intelligence than brain size alone, and evidence shows that early forms of humans possessed some incipient cognitive abilities that were to become mature in H. sapiens.

 In The Gap: The Science of What Separates Us from Other Animals, research psychologist Thomas Suddendorf concludes that our abilities in these cognitive areas far surpass those of animals because our minds evolved two overarching qualities: our drive to understand one another, and our ability to imagine different possible futures.

 It is common, both in science and in everyday life, to conclude that there was always a huge difference between human beings and other primates.
 But this idea exists and persists only because all the other archaic humans died out thousands of years ago, leaving only us and our simian relatives, especially the great apes, chimps and bonobos.